 Choosing a streaming service can be overwhelming.
 There are hundreds of platforms, each with a different focus.

 Additionally, what networks must you have when choosing a service?
+Similarly, would you prefer one service with most of what you want, or are you fine combining several platforms together?

 Top Live TV Streaming Services

-If you don’t need a premium service Philo is our top-rated service.
+If you don’t need a premium service, Philo is our top-rated service.
 It has over 60 networks and features similar to YouTube TV.
 It currently costs $25 per month.

 Philo is more affordable because it doesn’t carry live sports or local networks.
 Its focus is on lifestyle and entertainment content.
 Read our Philo review to learn more about the platform.

 Some live TV streaming services offer a free trial.
 It is vital to try those before you cut the cord.
-You want to make sure streaming experience is good before you cancel cable or satellite.
+You want to make sure the streaming experience is good before you cancel cable or satellite.

-If you don’t like the service, move onto a different one that offers a free trial until you find one you like.
+If you don’t like the service, move on to a different one that offers a free trial until you find one you like.

 Here is a breakdown of the top live TV streaming platforms.